Webster's Unabridged Dictionary - Letter M - Page 72

 Morbidity (n.) 病態,不健全,罹病率 The quality or state of being morbid.

 Morbidity (n.)
-Morbid quality; disease; sickness.
+Morbid quality; disease; sickness. -- C. Kingsley.

 Morbidity (n.)
-Amount of disease; sick rate.
+Amount of disease; rate of sickness.

 Morbidly (adv.) 病態地 In a morbid manner.

 Morbidly (adv.)
-In a morbid manner or to a morbid degree; "he was morbidly fascinated by dead bodies".
+In a morbid manner or to a morbid degree; "he was morbidly fascinated by dead bodies."

 Morbidness (n.) 病態 The quality or state of being morbid; morbidity.